How long does a typical visit take?

 Yes, Chiro Now provides pediatric chiropractic care for children.
 Regardless of age, we address issues in all patients that are preventing the proper communication between the nervous system and rest of the body.

 Do I have to sign a contract or become a member?

-Absolutely not!
-Each chiropractor will give you a specific treatment plan or recommendation, which will be specifically tailored to your condition.
-No cookie cutter treatment plans here.
+Absolutely not.
+Each chiropractor will give you a specific treatment plan or recommendation, which will be specifically tailored to your needs.

 How do you determine how many visits I need?

-All chiropractors receive the same education.
-Today’s doctor of chiropractic is well educated.
-The science of chiropractic requires a special emphasis on anatomy, physiology, and pathology, neurology, biomechanics, X-ray, spinal adjusting techniques, and related subjects.
-To graduate with a Doctor of Chiropractic degree, each candidate will require 6 to 8 years of college education along with passing the demanding National Board Examination.
-Then, a doctor applies to a governmental or professional licensing board and passes a still more difficult test before being granted the privilege to practice.
-A chiropractic education never ends.
+All chiropractors receive the same Doctor of Chiropractic degree that requires in-depth study of anatomy, physiology, pathology, neurology, biomechanics, X-ray, spinal adjusting techniques and related subjects.
+To graduate with a Doctor of Chiropractic degree, each candidate must accomplish 6-8 years of college education and pass the National Board Examination.
+Following this examination, a doctor must then apply to a governmental or professional licensing board to pass a rigorous exam in order to practice.
 Doctors complete postgraduate instruction for license renewal and to stay current on the latest scientific research.